hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 the fridge and went to the bathroom to wash my mouth.
 To my shock when I spat out the water it was red as though with blood.
 I examined my mouth and found no cut.
-You won’t believe it – each time I did it the same thing happened\!
+You won’t believe it – each time I did it the same thing happened!
 Unnerved by this I went to my room and sat at my desk.
 If this was bad, what happened next positively shook me.
 The fan on the ceiling suddenly started rotating on its own making a weird noise.
 It was like a periodic whooping noise that I seemed to have heard some years ago one night at my ancestral village.
-My folks told me it was the dreaded ghost Daṇḍalūma making his rounds\!
+My folks told me it was the dreaded ghost Daṇḍalūma making his rounds!
 Then from one corner of my room I heard a girl singing in an unknown language.
 I looked hard but I saw no one.
 I have told you before that there were some strange incidents pertaining to the cemetery near my house and when I mentioned